Caspian turtle: Description

 Females are generally larger than males, have flat plastra and shorter tails with the vent under the rim of the carapace.
-The smaller males have concave plastra and longer, thicker tails with the vent beyond the rim of the carapace.
+The smaller males have concave plastra and longer, thicker tails with a vent beyond the rim of the carapace.

 Systematics

-Four subspecies are recognized: The eastern Caspian turtle, Siebenrock's Caspian turtle, the spotted-bellied Caspian turtle, and the western Caspian turtle.
+Three subspecies are recognized: The eastern Caspian turtle, Siebenrock's Caspian turtle, and the spotted-bellied Caspian turtle.
+The western Caspian turtle was formerly treated as a subspecies but is now recognized as its own species.

 The eastern Caspian turtle (Mauremys caspica caspica) was recently split into three forms.
 The nominate subspecies occurs in central Turkey and northern Iran, northward to the Republic of Georgia and eastward to southwestern Turkmenistan.
 It has wider reticulations on its carapace than M. c. rivulata, and a yellow-to-tan plastron with a regularly shaped, large, dark blotch on each scute.
 These more-or-less symmetrically arranged plastral spots may merge to one dark central spot, but a yellow border to the plastron often remains.
 The soft parts are mainly dark, and the bridge is mainly yellow with some dark lines or spots (but may be dark in old melanistic individuals).
 Its plastral formula is fem > abd > pect > gul > hum > an for males, and abd > fem > pect > gul > hum > an for females.